mongodb/mongo-ruby-driver/README.md

 MongoDB server support), please submit your idea through the [MongoDB Feedback Forum](https://feedback.mongodb.com/forums/924286-drivers).

+## Bug Fix and Maintenance Policy

+Starting with Ruby Driver 2.16.0 we will no longer be backporting bug fixes into earlier versions of the driver (i.e. 2.15, 2.14).
+Instead, bug fixes will be applied only to the latest stable branch and the upcoming feature branch.

+Exceptions can be made on a case-by-case basis, depending on the severity, customer impact, etc.

+This policy does not affect security vulnerability issues, which will be backported as far back as necessary.

+All development happens on the master branch, including new features, minor improvements and bug fixes.

+Feature branches are created from the master branch, and are created when the corresponding feature release is created.

+The Ruby driver is generally very stable and we recommend all customers use the most recent available stable release.

 ## Running Tests

 Please refer to [spec/README.md](spec/README.md) for instructions on how